Netflix-Skunkworks/WSPerfLab/ws-impls/ws-java-netty/README.md

 This client uses a connection pool for all outbound backend requests.
 All the test cases uses a different connection pool for the purpose of isolation.

-If the connection pool is exhausted and no new connections can be obtained, the server fails fast and sends a HTTP response of 500 (This should be 503 but for the reason of simplicity, its not implemented.
-It can be implemented if required)

-### Exhaustion
+### Request Backlog

-Connection pool can exhaust for two reasons:

-* Genuine load.
-* Bust of disconnections from the backend.

-In the second case above, the pool will try to get any available & connected backend connections before throwing an error.
-In case, no connected connections are available (out of the max connection limit), the pool is deemed exhausted.
-However, as soon as a connection is identified as closed, the system tries to re-establish the connection asynchronously.
+If there are more concurrent requests than the maximum backend connections, new requests are added to a queue (queue size is configurable).
+There are a fixed number of background threads that cleans this queue using a dedicated connection.
+If this queue is full then the client rejects new requests.

 For details about the client implementation, see the javadocs for perf.test.netty.client.NettyClientPool

 ## Client configuration

 The client can be configured using the following optional system properties:

 * client.log.enable: Enable verbose logging (netty) for the client.
 * client.chunk.size: Chunk size for the netty server pipeline.
-This size is used to instanruare the
+This size is used to instantiate the
  <a href="http://static.netty.io/3.6/api/org/jboss/netty/handler/codec/http/HttpChunkAggregator.html#HttpChunkAggregator(int)">Netty Http Chunk aggregator</a>
   configured in the client pipeline.
+* perf.test.backend.host.maxconn.per.test: Maximum number of connections to the mock backend.
+Default: 10
-* perf.test.backend.host.maxconn.per.test: Number of connections to the mock backend.
-This is an aggressive pool size and is connected at server startup.
-Default: 100
+* perf.test.backend.host.startupconn.per.test: Number of connections to the mock backend at startup.
+Default: 10
+* perf.test.backend.host.max.backlog: Queue size for backlog requests.
+Default: 1000
+* client.backlog.cleaner.count: Number of background workers to clean up backlog.

 # Mock backend